Find elevations with the Tilequery API

 parameter to return features in the contour

-source layer, which contain a property called ele
+source layer, which contains a property called ele

 .
 This property is the elevation value in meters, and is mapped to 10 meter height increments.